 Guided Memory Management: Rust's Ownership Model

-Stefan Baumgartner - a year ago
+Stefan Baumgartner - 2 years ago

 Programming languages are usually divided into two camps: Manual memory management like C or C++, or managed memory via garbage collection (basically every other popular programming language) -- but what if there's another way?